 The New Hawkeye

 Kate has temporarily joined up with the previous Hawkeye, Clint Barton in his solo series.
-She rescues Clint on at least two occassions, first during a battle with the Circus of Crime, and then again after he is nearly killed by local gangsters.
+She rescues Clint on at least two occasions, first during a battle with the Circus of Crime, and then again after he is nearly killed by local gangsters.

 After a video of Clint performing an assassination surfaces in Madripoor, Kate successfully keeps it out of the hands of villains by posing as Madame Masque.
 The real Masque is left taped up and gagged while Kate dons her costume.
 Kate is later captured and is about to be tortured by Masque, but is rescued by Clint.